emresertoz/PeriodSuite/README.md

     git clone https://github.com/period-suite/period-suite.git /path/to/period-suite
     ```

-2) Change the current directory to the directory which you cloned this repository and type "./make".
+2) Change the current directory to the cloned repository and type `./make`.

     ```
     cd /path/to/period-suite && ./make